Yale University Open Data Access (YODA) Project

 A New Approach to Evaluation and Transparency

-The YODA Project model provides a means for rigorous and objective evaluation of clinical trial data to ensure that patients and physicians possess all necessary information about a drug or device when making treatment decisions.
-This process includes both coordinating independent examinations of all relevant product data by two separate qualified research groups and making all patient-level clinical research data available for analysis by other external investigators.
-The model is designed to provide industry with confidence that the analyses will be scientifically rigorous, objective and fair.
+The YODA Project provides a means for rigorous and objective evaluation of clinical trial data to ensure that patients and physicians possess all necessary information about a drug or device when making treatment decisions.
+This process includes making participant-level clinical research data available for analysis by external investigators.
+The project is designed to provide partners with confidence that the analyses will be scientifically rigorous, objective, and fair.
 The YODA Project is guided by the following core principles, which reflect the overall mission of the project to promote open science by:

-- Ensure good stewardship of clinical trial data
+- Ensuring good stewardship of clinical research data

 - YODA Project General Steering Committee Members